 (CNN) — If you're planning to travel to one of the Disney Parks & Resorts around the world, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.

-All Disney parks around the world are now open to visitors, though Covid-19 restrictions remain in place.
+All Disney parks around the world now open to visitors with the exception of one, though Covid-19 restrictions remain in place in many of them.

 All three of the California Disney resort's hotels are open.